How Does Severance Work: Everything You Need to Know

 A noncompete may be even more onerous because, depending on the wording, it can stop you from working for another firm or starting your own business.
 California disallows non-competes altogether, though some state legislatures and courts vary in how onerous a non-compete they allow or enforce.
-To narrow a non-compete clause in your original contract, ask your former employer to list specific companies, services, or products that are off-limits, or to shorten the time or geographic restrictions in it.
+To narrow a non-compete clause in your original contract, ask your former employer to list specific companies, services, or off-limits products, or to shorten the time or geographic restrictions in it.

 Another increasingly common trap is a non-disparagement clause, which prevents you from saying anything negative about the company, even if it's true.
 If you're job hunting and want to explain why you're no longer an employee at a company, a non-disparagement clause could prevent you from saying something like, "My boss never had a woman vice president.
 I complained about the lack of diversity and I was laid off."

 It's one thing to agree not to sue in exchange for severance; it's another to consent to provisions that could interfere with your ability to earn a living.
-If all you're offered is a few months' pay, says San Francisco lawyer Cliff Palefsky, you may be better off walking away from a deal that includes such restrictions.
+If all you're offered is a few months' pays, says San Francisco lawyer Cliff Palefsky, you may be better off walking away from a deal that includes such restrictions.
 "The real money is in the future,'' he notes.

 If you need help in learning how severance works, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.